 After soaking in the Roman ruins we moved towards Monmouth town where Mary lives.
 On the way, we stopped at the Raglan castle in the village of Raglan.
 It is a 15th CE castle made by the families like Somersets.
 Even in its ruined state, the castle in stone looks beautiful.

-Raglan castle is best known for its hexagonal tower that is also known as Yellow Tower of Gwent.
+Raglan castle is best known for its hexagonal tower that is also known as the Yellow Tower of Gwent.
 Not much remains of this tower but you can still see its vantage position.
 Even the castle gate is flanked by two hexagonal towers.
 We went up and down, saw the castle from various angles including the top view where you can see the moat around the tower.
 This was my introduction to English castles – though I did a few in Scotland earlier.

 I had no idea that there were so many heritage places to see in South Wales.